genomexyz/learn_numeric/README.md

 # learn_numeric

-all of my little program to re:learn numeric
+all of my simple coding to re:learn numeric